The Outline

 Chapters

-Speaking of chapters, you can create one using the second button in the toolbar: a folder with a small plus in it (New Chapter
+Speaking of chapters, you can create one using the second button in the toolbar: a folder with a small plus in it ()

-If you have a chapter selected when you add a new chapter, the new chapter will go after any scenes in that chapter.
+If you have a chapter selected when you add a new chapter, the new chapter will be added after the currently selected chapter.

-But if you have a scene selected when you add a chapter, all the scenes between the selected scene and the next chapter will be moved into the new chapter.
+If you have a scene selected when you add a chapter, all the scenes between the selected scene and the end of the chapter will be moved into the new chapter.
 You can use this feature to quickly split a chapter into two separate chapters.

 The following outline has two chapters in it.
 Chapters have a grey background and are containers for scenes.